Managing Diabetes at Work: Can Employers Request a Fitness Certificate?

 You have asked a query but have not mentioned the nature of the duties of the employee.
 Secondly, what type of diabetes is it?
 Is it Type I or Type II?

-Symptoms of diabetes often include frequent urination, increased thirst and increased appetite.
+Symptoms of diabetes often include frequent urination, increased thirst, and increased appetite.
 Therefore, diabetic patients can be given office duties.
 Since diabetic patients take time to heal their wounds, they may be given jobs that have less chance of physical injury.
-As the sugar level fluctuates for the person with Type I diabetes, they may not be given duties which require climbing heights or jobs that are physically arduous.
+As the sugar level fluctuates for the person with Type I diabetes, they may not be given duties that require climbing heights or jobs that are physically arduous.

 Thanks,